It doesn't feel like fall in Venice at first glance. Yet, if you take a…

 Did you know?
 Our Rialto Market here in Venice is the oldest market in Europe still located where it was founded.
 According to legend, on 25 March 421.
 A market that is paradise, I was told a couple of years ago.
 But isn’t it dying, I was asked a few days ago.
 True, during the past few years, the market and the composition of stalls underwent changes.
 For example, the front row of stalls was removed because their owners had given them up.
 Fortunately, there’s still an incredible bounty of produce we get.
 So let’s benefit from the first days of August to show you what’s here, sustainably harvested at our doorstep, the Lagoon and Estuary.
-Enough for you to see and provide inspiration for creative summer recipes.

 The Rialto Market needs clients.
 Una clientela that returns and shops several times a week or even better, daily.
 The market needs predictable clients, and a certain number of them, to survive.